OPS-E2E-PPE/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 ---
 description: This guide will give you an overview of PWA basics and tools for building progressive web apps on Windows.
-title: Get started with Progressive Web Apps
+title: Tailor your PWA for Windows
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 07/05/2018